overture-stack/website/markdown/documentation/song/installation/configurations/profiles.md

 The `kafka` profile contains the connection details to a deployed Kafka instance.
 This profile is only required if Kafka is configured.

-For help installing Kafka, please refer to [the official Kafka documentation](https://kafka.apache.org/quickstart).
+For help installing Kafka, please refer to <a href="https://kafka.apache.org/quickstart" target="_blank" rel="noopener noreferrer">the official Kafka documentation</a>.

 By default, song is configured to output to a topic called `song-analysis`.
 If you configure your Kafka with a different name, make sure to adjust accordingly.